brandur/sorg/content/nanoglyphs-drafts/022-entropy.md

 One of the most inspirational ideas to come out of old world Heroku was [erosion resistance](https://blog.heroku.com/the_new_heroku_4_erosion_resistance_explicit_contracts).

-At the time, in a pre-container pre-serverless world, it was incredibly common to lose applications as something failed in their underlying OS:
+At the time, in a pre-container, pre-serverless world, it was a common occurrence to lose applications as something failed in one of their supporting layers:

 * Log files filled up the disk.
-* An upgrade changed something and rendered the application not startable.
+* An upgrade changed something and rendered the application unstartable.
 * The server itself crashed and had no mechanism for coming back online, nor any redundancy.

 Heroku's erosion resistance suggests solving the problem by minimizing the surface area of the contract between application and host, and making it explicit.
 The smaller interface allows the underlying system to be changed and upgraded while keeping it compatible with existing applications.
-OSes would stay up-to-date with important upgrades and security patches, and applications would stay runnable even if left unchanged for many years.
+OSes would stay up-to-date with important upgrades and security patches, and applications would stay runnable even if left unchanged for years.

 ---

 Time would show that the original idea of erosion resistance was a _little_ on the optimistic side.
-Heroku's first `cedar` stack would eventually require an upgrade to `cedar-14`, and that was subsequently replaced by more regular stack upgrades in the form of `heroku-16`, `heroku-18`, and `heroku-20`, each upgrade requiring user intervention as slugs tended to be tied to system dependencies in subtle ways, but it's still turned out to be one of the stickiest ideas of the cloud age, with the core philosophy being subsequently baked deep into Docker and container images, now a keystone of all cloud infrastructure.
+Heroku's first `cedar` stack would eventually require an upgrade to `cedar-14`, and that was subsequently replaced by more regular stack upgrades in the form of `heroku-16`, `heroku-18`, and `heroku-20`, each one requiring some user intervention as slugs tended to be tied to system dependencies in subtle ways, but it's still turned out to be one of the stickiest ideas of the cloud age, with the core philosophy being subsequently baked deep into Docker and container images, now a keystone of all cloud infrastructure.

 Erosion resistance also applies beyond apps, and a principle that we should make an effort to apply when building anything.
 With every new product or project, we should be asking ourselves: how can I choose a programming language, tech stack, and database (or lack thereof) that maximizes the chances that what I'm building will be around ten years from now?